PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas-2024.md

 3. Improved developer satisfaction: Clear, comprehensive documentation can help developers feel more confident and satisfied with their work.
 By improving documentation, we hope to increase developer satisfaction and reduce frustration or confusion caused by poorly documented code.
 This can be accomplished using survey data after the programme has completed.
 We are aiming for 40% increase in satisfaction.

-4. Faster code reviews: By improving the quality of the documentation, we may see faster and more efficient code reviews as reviewers are able to understand the code more easily.
-This can be done by compare the approval rates of past and present pull requests that seek to be merged.
-We're aiming for a 40% reduction in the time taken.

-5. Improved code maintainability: Clear, comprehensive documentation can make code easier to maintain in the long term.
+4. Improved code maintainability: Clear, comprehensive documentation can make code easier to maintain in the long term.
 By improving documentation quality, we may see a reduction in technical debt and increased maintainability of the codebase.

 Achieving these goals will indicate a marked improvement in documentation quality and will have a positive impact on the usability and maintainability of the code.
 This, in turn, will help us to better serve our users and improve the overall quality of our software.